walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 checks remain fail-closed when `CardSession` is unsupported or ineligible, and physical card emulation cannot be exercised in the iOS Simulator.

+The SDK requests Apple's optional `NFCPresentmentIntentAssertion` when the user starts the NFC presentation.
+The assertion suppresses interference from the default contactless app while it remains valid, but its documented 15-second lifetime is not treated as CardSession availability.
+The SDK holds a successful assertion without renewing it automatically and continues the explicitly started CardSession if assertion acquisition fails or the assertion later expires.

 Device signature is the default holder-authentication policy.
 Configure ``ProximityDeviceAuthenticationPolicy/macOnly``, ``ProximityDeviceAuthenticationPolicy/preferSignature``, or